TycheSoftwares/checkout-fees-for-woocommerce/readme.txt

 3. Go to "WooCommerce > Settings > Payment Gateway Based Fees and Discounts".

 == Changelog ==

+= 2.10.2 - 04/07/2023 =
+* Fix - After an order has been placed, fees are being duplicated.
+* Fix - Fatal Errors on the checkout page with PHP 8.1.12.
+* Fix - Added deactivation survey v2.
+* Fix - Payment methods are collapses a moment after the page loads on "Change Payment" button of Subscription order.

 = 2.10.1 - 20/06/2023 =
 * Fix - Fatal error when High-Performance Order Storage (HPOS) is enabled on store.